dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsGettingStartedGuide.md

 cloned folder.

 > [!CAUTION]
-> You can't paste into the Git Bash using Ctrl + V, instead you can right click and choose paste, or you can click the middle roller button on your mouse if you have one.
+> You can't paste into the Git Bash console using Ctrl + V, instead you can right click and choose paste, or you can click the middle roller button on your mouse if you have one.

 There are more details about using git and github, and a link to full training, in the main developer guide.

 # Run the dashboard in R

+Step 1 - Open the project in R

+Navigate to the project folder in your repos folder, find the RStudio project file (called lsip_dashboard), and open it in RStudio.

+Step 2 - Update the packages

+The dashboard uses a package called renv to track and manage all the other R packages used by the dashboard.

+To align your packages with the dashboard packages, run `renv::restore()` in the R console.
+The first time you do this, it will list a large number of required installations.
+Type `Y` in the console and press enter to start installing them.
+Once this is complete run `renv::status()`, which should generate the message "No issues found -- the project is in a consistent state."

+If you don't get this message, run `renv::restore()` again; packages sometimes fail to install, especially when trying to install a large number in one go.

+You will need to restore renv again each time you work on the dashboard, but normally only a few packages will need updating.

+Step 3 - You are ready to run the dashboard!

+To launch a local version of the dashboard, run `shiny::runApp()` in the R console.
+This should launch the dashboard in a new window.

+> [!NOTE]
+> You will not be able to run any other code in R while the dashboard is running.
+To stop running the dashboard, close the dashboard window.

+# Where to go next

+If you are planning to contribute to the project, the [Developer Guide](https://github.com/dfe-analytical-services/lsip_dashboard/blob/main/DeveloperGuide/LocalSkillsDeveloperGuide.md) contains more detailed information on how to work on the project, including links to further training on git.